samualon/digital-garden/content/School/Organising for entrepreneurship/Boo.com.md

-Boo.com was a [[Start-up]]  online shop with a high growth ambition.
+Boo.com was a [[Startup]]  online shop with a high growth ambition.
 From the start they had a world-wide market orientation, which is why they required $ 185 million to start up.
 Eventually the firm got liquidated after only 18 months.

 ## How investors got attracted to the start-up
 Several factors attracted the attention of investors: